Night of Champions (2015): Storylines

-At SummerSlam, The New Day defeated The Prime Time Players, The Lucha Dragons, and Los Matadores in a Fatal 4-Way tag team match to win the WWE Tag Team Championship.
-The next night on Raw, after The New Day defeated The Lucha Dragons, The Dudley Boyz returned to WWE and attacked The New Day.
+At SummerSlam, The New Day (Kofi Kingston and Big E, accompanied by Xavier Woods) defeated The Prime Time Players (Titus O'Neil and Darren Young), The Lucha Dragons (Kalisto and Sin Cara), and Los Matadores (Diego and Fernando) in a fatal four-way tag team match to win the WWE Tag Team Championship.
+The next night on Raw, after The New Day defeated The Lucha Dragons, The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) returned to WWE and attacked The New Day.
 The next week on Raw, The Dudleyz defeated The New Day.
 The next week on Raw, The New Day were scheduled to defend the titles against The Prime Time Players the next week, and were successful, thus setting up a title match between The New Day and The Dudleyz for Night of Champions.

 Kevin Owens interrupted Intercontinental Champion Ryback's interview on the September 7 episode of Raw and attacked the champion on the September 10 episode of SmackDown during a lumberjack match against Seth Rollins.
 On the September 14 episode of Raw, Ryback was scheduled to defend the title against Owens at Night of Champions.

-At SummerSlam, PCB (Paige, Charlotte and Becky Lynch) defeated Team Bella (Nikki Bella, Brie Bella and Alicia Fox) and Team B.A.D.
-(Naomi, Sasha Banks and Tamina) in a Three team elimination match.
-On the August 31 edition of Raw, three Beat the Clock challenge matches were held to determine a new number one contender to face Nikki for the WWE Divas Championship at Night of Champions.
+At SummerSlam, PCB (Paige, Charlotte, and Becky Lynch) defeated Team Bella (Nikki Bella, Brie Bella, and Alicia Fox) and Team B.A.D.
+(Naomi, Sasha Banks, and Tamina) in a Three team elimination match.
+On the August 31 episode of Raw, three Beat the Clock Challenge matches were held to determine a new number one contender to face Nikki for the WWE Divas Championship at Night of Champions.
 Lynch defeated Fox in 3:21, Charlotte defeated Brie in 1:40, and Paige and Banks wrestled to a time limit draw, giving Charlotte the win and the title shot.
 On the September 7 episode of Raw, Charlotte was awarded a title match against Nikki the following week.
-During the match Nikki switched places with Brie, so Charlotte pinned Brie instead.
-Stephanie McMahon decided that Charlotte could not win the title by pinning Brie Bella but scheduled a rematch for Night of Champions with the stipulation that should Nikki be disqualified or counted out, she would lose the title.
-With this win, Nikki Bella became WWE Divas Champion at 294 days.
+During the match, Nikki switched places with Brie, so Charlotte pinned Brie instead.
+Stephanie McMahon decided that Charlotte could not win the title by pinning Brie but scheduled a rematch for Night of Champions with the stipulation that should Nikki be disqualified or counted out, she would lose the title.
+With this win, Nikki became WWE Divas Champion at 294 days.

 At SummerSlam, Neville and Stephen Amell defeated Stardust and King Barrett.
-On the September 3 edition of SmackDown, Neville was scheduled to face Stardust, but The Ascension attacked Neville and allied with Stardust, preventing the match from occurring.
-On the September 17 episode of Raw, Neville allied with The Lucha Dragons and the trio attacked Stardust and The Ascension.
+On the September 3 episode of SmackDown, Neville was scheduled to face Stardust, but The Ascension (Konnor and Viktor) attacked Neville and allied with Stardust, preventing the match from occurring.
+On the September 14 episode of Raw, Neville allied with The Lucha Dragons (Kalisto and Sin Cara) and the trio attacked Stardust and The Ascension.
 A match pitting Neville and The Lucha Dragons against Stardust and The Ascension was then scheduled for the Night of Champions Kickoff pre-show.